Paris Jackson ‘Betrayed’ Over Jackson Family Secrets In The Wake Of Grandfather Joseph Jackson’s Death

 “The family has tried to protect her from Joe’s past by not revealing how abusive he was, so Paris only knows a kinder and gentle grandpa Joe,” the insider revealed of Joseph Jackson’s tumultuous past.

-The elder Jackson has admitted to being “hard” on his brood of 9 children with wife Katherine Jackson that included Michael, Janet, LaToya, Jermaine, Rebbie, Randy, Tito, Marlon, and Jackie.
+The elder Jackson has admitted to being “hard” on his brood of nine children with wife Katherine Jackson that included Michael, Janet, LaToya, Jermaine, Rebbie, Randy, Tito, Marlon, and Jackie.
 The couple also had one other child Brandon, who died shortly after birth.

 Radar reported that Paris feels her grandfather’s legacy is being “disrespected” after talk of Joe’s misdeeds after his death.